pearu/f2py/doc/developers_guide.rst

 Symbol Table
 ++++++++++++

 There are many situations when it is not possible to disambiguate the precise form of the Fortran being parsed without additional type information (e.g.  whether code of the form `a(i,j)` is an array access or a function call).
-Therefore fparser2 contains a single, global instance of a `SymbolTables` class.
-As its name implies, this holds a collection of symbol tables, one for each scoping unit (file, module, program unit).
-This is implemented as a dictionary where the keys are the names of the scoping units.
-The name of a scoping unit is constructed as `<file_name>:<module_name>:<program_unit_name>`.
-The corresponding dictionary entries are instances of the `SymbolTable` class:
+Therefore fparser2 contains a single, global instance of a `SymbolTables` class, accessed as `fparser.two.symbol_table.SYMBOL_TABLES`.
+As its name implies, this holds a collection of symbol tables, one for each top-level scoping unit (e.g. module or program unit).
+This is implemented as a dictionary where the keys are the names of the scoping units i.e. the name of the associated module, program, subroutine or function.
+The corresponding dictionary entries are instances of the `SymbolTable`
+class:

 .. autoclass:: fparser.two.symbol_table.SymbolTable

-The entries in these tables are instances of the named tuple, `SymbolTable.Symbol` which has the properties:
+The entries in these tables are instances of the named tuple, `SymbolTable.Symbol` which currently has the properties:

  * name
  * primitive_type

- * kind
- * shape
- * visibility
+Both of these are stored as strings.
+In future, support for more properties (e.g. kind, shape, visibility) will be added and strings replaced with enumerations where it makes sense.

 Fortran has support for nested scopes - e.g. variables declared within a module are in scope within any routines defined within that